Country Profile: India

 Environment

-India faces significant environmental challenges, including deforestation, pollution, and resource depletion.
-The country is party to multiple international environmental agreements but continues to struggle with high levels of biodiversity loss and pollution from industrial and agricultural activities.
+India faces significant environmental challenges, including deforestation, water pollution, and biodiversity loss due to rapid urbanization and industrialization.
+The country is engaged in several international environmental agreements but continues to deal with the impact of climate change and resource depletion.

 Transportation